rizquadnan/workshop-life-at-tech-backend/README.md

 Deployment is the act of making our code ready to be used by humans and/or other services

-Instructor Demo: deploy forgot password endpoint Participant Challenge: deploy get contract endpoint
+Instructor Demo: deploy create exercise endpoint Participant Challenge: deploy change password endpoint

 Demo Start Git Branch:
 `git branch 1-demo-deployment-start`